WSU-kduncan/ceg3120-kaitlynnewsad/git-guide.md

   - Add file contents to the index.
 If you want to make changes in the next commit must run `git add` again.
   - `git add`
 - rm
+  - Remove files from the working tree and from the index.
+    - Will not remove a file from your working directory.
+    - The files being removed have to be indentical to the tip of the branch, and no updates.
+  - `git rm`
 - commit
 - push
 - fetch